amrsamii/Workout-Tracker/README.md

 - Unzip app file and install the apk.

 ## How can this be extended
 We can add a profile feature to the App which can track how the user is doing and if his form is improving.
-It will also track his progress in each exercies.
+It will also track his progress in each exercise.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.